Khateeb1111/database-design/README.md

 - *"As a customer, so I can receive my tickets, I want to provide my contact information."*
 - *"As a customer, so I can decide which movie I want to watch, I want to see a list of movies."*
 - *"As an admin, so I can manage the movies shown at the cinema, I want to update the list of movies."*

+As an admin, so I can allow people to do online ticket bookings to various screens and the tickets to be sent by email, I want to keep a record.

+As an admin, so I can keep a record of customers and tickets purchased, I wanto to offer a list of movies they can choose from

+As an admin, so I can get a single screen to show multiple movies or the same movie multiple times a day, I want the cinema to have more screens